-The photo on the home page is "Bristol Bay Bicycle Blues", by Ronald S. Hernandez of King Salmon, Alaska.
-It won an Honorable Mention in the 1997 Icebike Photo Contest at http://www.icebike.com/Gallery97/0005.jpg.
-I had this picture up as wallpaper on my computer at work all winter.
+The photo on the home page is “Bristol Bay Bicycle Blues”, by Ronald S. Hernandez of King Salmon, Alaska.
+It won an Honorable Mention in the 1997 Icebike Photo Contest.

-The picture on the First Time Visitor page is from Robert Kirkpatrick's website.
-You can see photos of his commute throughout the seasons at http://spiralcage.com/Cycling/Commute/index.html.
+The picture on the First Time Visitor page is from Robert Kirkpatrick, documenting his bicycle commute throughout the seasons.
 The picture is of the Sammamish River Trail after a December storm.

-The picture on the Basic Bicycling Meditation page is from Mike Jacoubosky's Chain Reaction site at www.chainreaction.com.
-This is a great site, with everything from suggestions on how to test-ride a road bike before purchase to humorous stories about bicycle encounters with crazy squirrels.
+The picture on the Basic Bicycling Meditation page is from Mike Jacoubosky at Chain Reaction.
 The photos on my pages come from mostly his road and mountain bike rides documented on this site.
 The second picture on the Wayfarer page is from this site, too.

 On the Inspirational Music page, the first photo is from Chuck Anderson’s www.cycletourist.com pages.
 I also have photos of his on the Blessing page, the Journaling page, and the Intentions page.